bigchaindb/BEPs/15/README.md

 type: Standard
 status: Raw
 editor: Troy McConaghy <troy@bigchaindb.com>
+reviewers: Gautam Dhameja <gautam@bigchaindb.com>
 ```

 # Abstract

-This BEP lists the requirements of an initial set of tools to integrate BigchainDB with Ethereum, including a demo illustrating how to use the tools.
+This BEP outlines the requirements of a "Hello world" demo (with tools and documentation) showing the basic concepts of how an Ethereum DApp can read from, or write to, a BigchainDB network.
+A smart developer should be able to build something more sophisticated once they understand the concepts illustrated by the demo.

 # Motivation